marianadacunha/my-stocks/README.md

 Notice how, between the curly braces, there’s a comma-separated list of key-value pairs, with a colon separating each key from its value.

 Let’s turn our attention now to this problem’s distribution code!

-# Understanding
-### application.py
-Open up application.py.
-Atop the file are a bunch of imports, among them CS50’s SQL module and a few helper functions.
-More on those soon.

-After configuring Flask, notice how this file disables caching of responses (provided you’re in debugging mode, which you are by default on CS50 IDE), lest you make a change to some file but your browser not notice.
-Notice next how it configures Jinja with a custom “filter,” usd, a function (defined in helpers.py) that will make it easier to format values as US dollars (USD).
-It then further configures Flask to store sessions on the local filesystem (i.e., disk) as opposed to storing them inside of (digitally signed) cookies, which is Flask’s default.
-The file then configures CS50’s SQL module to use finance.db, a SQLite database whose contents we’ll soon see!

-Thereafter are a whole bunch of routes, only two of which are fully implemented: login and logout.
-Read through the implementation of login first.
-Notice how it uses db.execute (from CS50’s library) to query finance.db.
-And notice how it uses check_password_hash to compare hashes of users’ passwords.
-Finally, notice how login “remembers” that a user is logged in by storing his or her user_id, an INTEGER, in session.
-That way, any of this file’s routes can check which user, if any, is logged in.
-Meanwhile, notice how logout simply clears session, effectively logging a user out.

-Notice how most routes are “decorated” with @login_required (a function defined in helpers.py too).
-That decorator ensures that, if a user tries to visit any of those routes, he or she will first be redirected to login so as to log in.

-Notice too how most routes support GET and POST.
-Even so, most of them (for now!) simply return an “apology,” since they’re not yet implemented.

-### helpers.py
-Next take a look at helpers.py.
-Ah, there’s the implementation of apology.
-Notice how it ultimately renders a template, apology.html.
-It also happens to define within itself another function, escape, that it simply uses to replace special characters in apologies.
-By defining escape inside of apology, we’ve scoped the former to the latter alone; no other functions will be able (or need) to call it.

-Next in the file is login_required.
-No worries if this one’s a bit cryptic, but if you’ve ever wondered how a function can return another function, here’s an example!

-Thereafter is lookup, a function that, given a symbol (e.g., NFLX), returns a stock quote for a company in the form of a dict with three keys: name, whose value is a str, the name of the company; price, whose value is a float; and symbol, whose value is a str, a canonicalized (uppercase) version of a stock’s symbol, irrespective of how that symbol was capitalized when passed into lookup.

-Last in the file is usd, a short function that simply formats a float as USD (e.g., 1234.56 is formatted as $1,234.56).

 # Specification